arin-apin/sound_meter/README.md

 The repository offers functionality to measure noise levels using the default microphone on a device.
 This data is captured in chunks and processed for further analysis.

 ### Inference of Sound Types
-Utilizing advanced algorithms, the repository performs inference to determine the type of sound detected at each moment.
+Utilizing Mediapipe, the repository performs inference to determine the type of sound detected at each moment.
 This allows for categorization and understanding of the environmental audio.

 ### Data Storage in CSV
 All measurements and inferred sound types are stored in a CSV (Comma-Separated Values) format.
 This ensures easy access to historical data for analysis and reference.